Skip to Content

 Shawarma is a Middle Eastern meat dish that is a popular street food.

-Shawarma’s origin is from the Doner Kabab from Turkey, whose modern cuisine developed from the Ottomans of the Ottoman Empire who adopted combined different traditional dishes of the countries they ruled.
+Shawarma’s origin is from the Doner Kabab from Turkey, whose modern cuisine developed from the Ottomans of the Ottoman Empire, who adopted and combined different traditional dishes of the countries they ruled.

 Shawarma is made from different types of meat that can be used together to create it.
 These include, lamb, turkey, chicken, and beef.

 The different types of seasoned meat are sliced and skewered in tight layers on a vertical rotisserie or spit with layers of fat at the top.
-The skewer rotates vertically and slowly near a heat source and the fat melts over the meat giving the meat a wonderful flavor as lightly roasts on the outside.
+The skewer rotates vertically and slowly near a heat source, and the fat melts over the meat, giving the meat a wonderful flavor as it lightly roasts on the outside.

 Shawarma is a popular street food in the Middle East.
 It seems that every country has their own traditional way of eating it.